 - deficiencies in minerals other than magnesium, especially calcium

 - confusion or fogginess

 - kidney damage

-Doctors can treat magnesium toxicity by:
+Doctors treat magnesium toxicity with:

-- giving fluids
+- giving an antidote

-- providing breathing support
+- breathing support

 To prevent magnesium toxicity from happening in the first place, your doctor should closely monitor your intake.
 They may also ask how you’re feeling, monitor your breathing, and check your reflexes often.

 The risk of toxicity from magnesium sulfate is low if you’re dosed appropriately and have normal kidney function.